-- Locate the forest stand number 357 in the map window. - \bullet $Enable\ editing\ for\ the\ \texttt{forest_stands.shp}$ layer. - Select the Add feature tool. - Start digitizing the stand 357 by connecting some of the dots. - Note the pink crosses indicating the snapping.
+1. Locate the forest stand number 357 in the map window.

+- 2. Select the forest_stands layer. - 3.
+Click the Toggle Editing button to enable editing - 4.
+Select Add Polygon Feature tool. - 5.
+Start digitizing the stand 357 by connecting some of the dots.
+Note the pink crosses indicating the snapping.

+When you are done:

-- When you are done, right click to end digitizing that polygon. - Enter the forest stand id (in this case 357). - Click OK.
+- 1. Right click to end digitizing that polygon. - 2.
+Enter the forest stand ID within the form (in this case 357). - 3.
+Click OK.

-If you were not prompted for the polygon id when you finished digitizing it, go to $Settings \triangleright Options \triangleright Digitizing$ and make sure that the Suppress attribute form pop-up after feature creation is not checked.
+If a form did not appear when you finished digitizing the polygon, go to $Settings \triangleright Options \triangleright Digitizing$ and make sure that the Suppress attribute form pop-up after feature creation is not checked.